loqwai/animated-couscous/README.md

 The system has 6 essential jobs:

-1. Render a given state
+1. Render a given state (convert state into ECS components)
 2. Send inputs to the network
 3. Receive inputs from the network
 4. Calculate the next state